Hunting is one of the pastimes enjoyed in the William’s Fork region

 Bring your flyrod, boat and outriggers, or grandpa‘s fishing pole with a bobber, because with close to 1,000 miles of streams and rivers, nearly 1,000 acres of high mountain lakes and 11,000 acres of reservoirs & stocked ponds, there are fishing opportunities for everyone in Grand County.
 Wading, floating, boating, ice fishing or fishing from the shore; it’s your choice all four seasons.

 From remote and pristine to easily accessed locations, the combination of great fishing, wildlife and stunning views it is truly an experience of a lifetime!
 Many areas are designated by the Colorado Division of Wildlife as Gold Medal Waters.

 Depending upon the season that you visit Williams Fork lodging, you may see elk in various locations of their migration.
 During the fall, you may hear their mating calls.

 Bears and more

 Black bears, mule deer, mountain lions are abundant in our area!
 Our guest book is full of sightings of moose and bear.
-Hummingbirds and more June, July, August, abundant wildflowers and berry bushes make our area very popular with all creatures, including hummingbirds!
+Hummingbirds and more June, July & August bring abundant wildflowers and blooming berry bushes which makes our area very popular with hummingbirds.